almenke/laravelapihelp/README.md

  php artisan db:seed
  ~~~~

-5. At this time, you should be able to look into your database at your newly seeded users table and see your user with a new huge randomly generated api_token.
+5. At this time, you should be able to look into your database at your newly seeded users table and see your user with a huge randomly generated api_token.
 6. Update the create method in the /Controllers/Auth/RegisterController.php add `'api_token' => str_random(60)` to the create values.
 My code block looks like the following.

  ~~~~